nizarmah/jarvis/README.md

 Jarvis is a voice assistant.

-It's pathetic, but helpful while I'm doing the dishes.
+It barely works, but it's still helpful while I'm doing the dishes.

 ## Capabilities

 1. Pause and play YouTube videos.
 1. Coming soon: skip YouTube ads.

+## Usage

+Run Jarvis using the instructions below.
+Then, open a YouTube video and start doing the dishes.

+Now that your hands are busy, just yell "Jarvis, pause the video" and hopefully Jarvis will catch on.

+If it doesn't, yell a little longer to get it out of your system, and, then, open an issue.

 ## Setup